 A priori, there are no constraints on the nature of the RRL companions, and their progenitors could in principle have any initial mass.
 While companions originally more massive than the RRL progenitor would now be compact remnants (white dwarfs, neutron stars or black holes), those with similar and lower masses can be in any other evolutionary stage from the main sequence to the horizontal branch itself.
 While compact remnants will be not visible by speckle interferometry, the latter should be visible down to 5 to 7 mag below the horizontal branch; the typical contrast achieved with speckle interferometry \citep[e.g.][]{scott21}.
-One further advantage of speckle interferometry is that it will remain mostly unaffected by the Bla\v{z}ko effect which complicates the interpretation of $O-C$ diagrams.
+One further advantage of speckle interferometry, especially when observations are carried out near minimum light, is that it will remain mostly unaffected by the Bla\v{z}ko effect which complicates the interpretation of $O-C$ diagrams.

 \citet{salinas20} observed RRL UV Oct using this method searching for companions between 10 and 633 AU from the star.
 This paper expands on the work of \citet{salinas20}, with speckle observations of 80 further RRL.
 Sect. \ref{sec:obs} describes those observations, while Sect. \ref{sec:results} presents the results, and a discussion is given in Sect. \ref{sec:discussion}.
 A summary and conclusions are provided in Sect. \ref{sec:conclusions}.